 What Happens If a Water Main Break is Severe?

 You should also expect there to be air bubbles in the water (as mentioned above).
 Air in your water lines can cause water hammer.
+Water hammer is the effect of water rushing through air-bound pipes and crashing against bends in the pipe, potentially blowing them apart.
 Therefore, when you re-open your water, do so very slowly to allow the air to escape.